AnthonyEdvalson/Machina/README.md

 ## Configuration Parsing

-Python, C++

-​	Configuration parsing is used at all levels of the program and defines all constant parameters that are used during execution, as well as some source code.
+​Configuration parsing is used at all levels of the program and defines all constant parameters that are used during execution, as well as some source code.
 Configuration files are designed to be interchangeable, using a different config file for another project shouldn't cause any errors for missing code.

-​	Configurations are stored in a folder with the extension, with a hierarchy with the following structure:
+Configurations are stored in a folder with the extension, with a hierarchy with the following structure:

 ```
 Config